VoronDesign/Voron-Documentation/sourcing_faq.md

 ### PTFE or Silicone wire?

 The BOM currently specifies silicone wire for bend and heat tolerance.
-For an increased cost, PTFE wire is a option.
-PTFE insulation is thinner and slicker, making it more effective in the drag chains and granting the cables a longer lifetime.
+For an increased cost, PTFE (or Heluflon) wire is a option.
+PTFE (Heluflon) insulation is thinner and slicker, making it more effective in the drag chains and granting the cables a longer lifetime.

 ## Electronics